gabsschrodinger/personal-repositories/articles/sql_windowing_functions/article.md

 Windowing functions are a feature of the SQL language that allows developers to perform analytical and complex operations over a window, or partition (Masood-Al-Farooq, 2014).

+To use windowing functions in SQL, developers must define a window, composed of partition and ordering columns (Masood-Al-Farooq, 2014).
+To be applied over the window, SQL provides a series of windowing functions, such as `ROW_NUMBER` or `LAG` (Masood-Al-Farooq, 2014).

 ## References

 Masood-Al-Farooq, B. A. (2014). *Sql server 2014 development essentials*.
 Packt Publishing, Limited.